The Complete Booker Reading Challenge

 1973-Shortlist-The Black Prince**** by Iris Murdoch

-1972-Sortlist-The Bird of Night by Susan Hill
+1972-Shortlist-The Bird of Night by Susan Hill

 1972-Shortlist-The Chant of Jimmy Blacksmith***** by Thomas Keneally

-Booker winners from my personal library TBR:
+Booker winners in my library TBR:

 1974-The Conservationist by Nadine Gordimer